 What is the protocol if the leader of the free world is taken ill?
-With the UK Prime Minister and members of his team testing positive for COVID-19 last week, nothing can be ruled out.
 Dr Trevor McCrisken from the University of Warwick’s Department of Politics and International Studies looks at what could happen.

 In the US, if the President dies, resigns or is removed from office by impeachment then constitutionally the Vice President becomes President for the rest of that presidential term.
 If the President becomes ill and it is judged by him or his Cabinet that he cannot continue with his duties, then the 25th Amendment to the US Constitution gives authority for the Vice President to become Acting President until the President recovers.
 So if Donald Trump contracts Coronavirus and becomes too unwell to work, then his Vice President Mike Pence would become Acting President.
 If Trump were to die in office, then Pence would become President until January 20, 2021.
 If Pence became President (rather than Acting President) before November 3, then he would most likely also become the Republican candidate in the presidential election.